 In this section, we present the analytical and numerical simulations to demonstrate the performance of the proposed scheme.
-This section is composed by two main sub-sections.
-The first sub-section demonstrates the performance of the proposed scheme from the simulated data.
+This section is composed of two main sections.
+The first section demonstrates the performance of the proposed scheme from the simulated data.
 In other words, we heuristically configure the parameter and analyze the detection performance.
-The second sub-section involves both analytical and numerical results under the realistic power test systems by MATPOWER 4.0 package [21].
-Without loss of generality, we assumes that the simulation has normalized sample rate2 and the static system3, Note that the adversary is able to inject the false power flow measurement at the random time.
+The second section involves both analytical and numerical results under the realistic power test systems by MATPOWER 4.0 package [22].
+Without loss of generality, we assume that the simulation has normalized sample rate2 and the static system.3 Note that the adversary is able to inject the false power flow measurement at the random time.